-First time homebuyers are being crowded out because the number of “Starter” homes on the market has declined 43.6% if the past four years.
+First-time homebuyers are being crowded out because the number of “Starter” homes on the market has declined 43.6% in the past four years.

 “Meanwhile, mortgage lenders (despite record low rates) are still reluctant to extend credit to less than superb borrowers.”
 Myles, Udland, Business Insider

 Is Portland feeling the pinch of this new crisis?
 Or Vancouver for that matter?
 Ask your friends and family who may be looking for a home in the area?
-There’s just not enough houses at the right price points to go around.
+There are just not enough houses at the right price points to go around.